Have you failed growing garlic? I have. No matter what I did, the stuff I bought at the store just didn’t turn out right.

 Taste-wise, it’s pretty close to what you’d get from the supermarket.
 It’s easy to peel and work with in the kitchen too.

-The best for smaller gardens as it has a smaller footprint and matures in 5 months, rather than the standard 6.
+Turbans are wonderful performers in Northland.
+The best for smaller gardens or containers as it has a smaller footprint and matures in 5 months, rather than the standard 6.

-This is my third season growing White Rocombole.
+This is my fifth season growing White Turban.